Integrail/integrail-sdk-cloud/README.md

 ## Usage

-Below is an example of how to initialize the `IntegrailCloudApi` and use streaming versions of its `agent.execute` and `agent.execute_multipart` methods.
+Below is an example of how to initialize the `IntegrailCloudApi` and use streaming versions of its `agent.execute` and `agent.executeMultipart` methods.

 ### Initializing IntegrailCloudApi